River Nene: Below Peterborough

 Below Peterborough, the river meandered to Tydd Gote, where it shared an outfall to the Wash with the River Great Ouse.
 Once the latter was diverted to Bishop's Lynn in 1236, the Nene outfall deteriorated.
 Navigation was improved in the 1470s when Morton's Leam, a straight channel between Peterborough and Wisbech, was constructed by Bishop Morton.
 It was improved in 1570 and 1631.
 In 1631 a sluice was built at Wisbech by Vermuyden.

 Morton's Leam was largely superseded by Smith's Leam, a straight cut from Peterborough to Guyhirn made by the Bedford Level Corporation in 1728.
 In order to improve the mouth of the river, which followed a tortuous route through salt marshes, the construction of a new channel was proposed by Nathaniel Kinderley, and work started on it in 1721.
 It was nearly completed when Wisbech Corporation's support turned to opposition, and they destroyed the work.
 The cut was eventually completed in 1773, but was not long enough to be a complete success.
 The Wisbech Canal, opened in 1797, joined the river at Wisbech, the canal was filled in during the 1960s.

 Various proposals for improvements near Wisbech were made, notably in 1814 by John Rennie and again in 1821 by Thomas Telford, but all were opposed by Wisbech Corporation.
-An Act of Parliament was obtained in 1827 to enable the works and Wisbech contributed £30,000 to the project.
+The Nene Outfall Act 1827 (7 & 8 Geo.
+4. c. lxxxv) to enable the works and Wisbech contributed £30,000 to the project.
 The contractors for the new cut below Wisbech were Jolliffe and Banks, who charged £149,259 for the channel.
 Once the old channel was dammed up, the tidal scour in the new channel was sufficient to remove silt deposits, and large volumes of stone were needed to stabilise the banks.
 The effects on the Port of Wisbech were immediate, with tonnage rising from 63180 LT in 1830 to 159678 LT in 1845.